Come Play: Plot

-Oliver, captured by Larry, prepares to take the monster’s hand to enter his realm and become his friend.
-At the last second, Sarah takes Larry's hand instead, sacrificing herself for her son.
+As they flee, Oliver is captured by Larry and taken into the woods.
+Oliver prepares to take the monster's hand to become its friend, but Sarah intervenes and sacrifices herself for the safety of her son.
 In their final moments, Oliver looks Sarah in the eye for the first time, something Sarah has struggled with ever since Oliver was diagnosed.
-Larry takes Sarah and disappears, leaving Oliver alone.
+Larry transforms Sarah into a spectral being, and drags her away into the phone screen, leaving Oliver grieving for the loss of his mother.

-A short while later, Oliver lives with Marty, and they start to deal with Oliver's autism as Marty gets more involved with Oliver's therapy.
-One night, the lights go out again and strange noises are heard downstairs.
-Marty grabs his tablet and sees Oliver and Sarah’s ghost playing happily.
+A short time later, Oliver lives with Marty, and they start to deal with Oliver's autism as Marty gets more involved with Oliver's therapy.
+One night, the lights go out again, and strange noises are heard downstairs.
+Marty grabs his tablet, and sees Oliver and Sarah's ghost playing happily.
 Sarah tells her son "I will protect you", as Marty smiles.